 What if a child loses all of their beans?

 I’ve definitely had kids lose all of their beans.
-Let’s just say that those kids work harder the next day – and when they have even 1 left – they celebrate it!
+Let’s just say those kids work harder the next day – and when they have even one left – they celebrate it!
 Some days I’ve had kids put in 2 beans and say, “Look!
-I have 2 more than I had yesterday – but tomorrow I am going for 1 more!”
+I have two more than I had yesterday – but tomorrow, I am going for one more!”